-Looking for an easy instrument to learn but don’t know where to start?
-Whether you want to learn an instrument as an adult, or you’re searching for an instrument for a child or an elder, there’s something out there for everyone.
+Looking for easy instruments to learn but don’t know where to start?
+Whether you want to learn an instrument as an adult, or you’re searching for an instrument for a child, there’s something out there for everyone.

-In this article, we’ll go through 13 easy musical instruments to learn for adults and children.
+In this article, we’ll go through 12 of the easiest musical instruments to learn for adults and children.
 Start learning how to play your favorite song today on one of these incredible instruments!

-Possibly the most recognizable of all of the easiest instruments to learn, thousands of musicians first picked up the Recorder in their public school music class as a child, and for a good reason.
+Possibly the most recognizable of all the easiest instruments to learn, thousands of musicians first picked up the recorder in their public school music class as a child, and for a good reason.

 Aside from being an inexpensive instrument, the recorder’s finger holes make it really great for novice learners of any age.